Planning a trip on the Jacobite steam train? Here’s how you can make the most out of your trip…

-When I was choosing the Caman Stay my ears pricked up when I read in the reviews that there was a dog friendly restaurant in Glencoe just five minutes’ walk away.
-It can sometimes be tricky to find dog friendly spots in places you’re unfamiliar with, especially when you’re arriving late, so this seemed super convenient.
+When I was choosing the Caman Stay my ears pricked up when I read in the reviews that there was a dog-friendly restaurant in Glencoe just five minutes walk away.
+It can sometimes be tricky to find dog-friendly spots in places you’re unfamiliar with, especially when you’re arriving late, so this seemed super convenient.
 The place was the Glencoe Gathering.

 The Glencoe Gathering was just as lovely as expected.
 For one it had super friendly staff who made a great big fuss of our pup Casper and even fed him a couple of treats.
 He was happy from the off!
-Despite arriving at 5pm and knowing that the Covid-19 restrictions meant it closed at 6pm we were determined to make the most of it, even if we couldn’t order alcohol.

 We both ordered the scallops with chorizo and black pudding, which was just ridiculously yummy.
 I’ve not had scallops in an age so it was a real treat.
 It came served on a bed of rocket with a wedge of lemon on the side, as well as a generous portion of chips.
 Honestly, it was so tasty!

 The menu was admittedly a little bit on the pricey side by my usual standards – the scallops were £20.50 for example – but the quality of the food was really great.
-I guess I didn’t mind spending a little bit extra for a such great experience.
+I guess I didn’t mind spending a little bit extra for such a great experience.
 I was on holiday after all, right?

 As an aside, the Glencoe Gathering also do a great takeaway service.
 On the second night of our stay we ordered takeaway from here so that we could enjoy it from the comfort of the lodge with a crackling fire – and a large glass of red wine for me.
-I ordered the highland ham and pineapple pizza, sans mushrooms, which was really tasty.
+I ordered the Highland ham and pineapple pizza, sans mushrooms, which was really tasty.
 So if you’re looking for a restaurant in Glencoe I’d definitely recommend the Glencoe Gathering.